5S: A Foundation for a Safer and More Efficient Workplace

 5S methodology implemented with proper understanding and commitment, at the right, measured pace and with accountability and ownership, produces numerous positives for an organization: improved housekeeping, quality, productivity, morale, self-discipline, hazard recognition, risk assessment, and overall safety.
 An organization’s culture becomes more enlightened, disciplined and dynamic.

 If you’re interested in learning how to improve your visual acuity, consider attending one of our upcoming Foundations of Visual Literacy.
-Held in a virtual environment, we take participants through exercises and activities designed to improve your ability to slow down and see more.
+We take participants through exercises and activities designed to improve your ability to slow down and see more.